NeryC/EPYModel/README.md

 <div align="center">

-**Hecho con ❤️ para la comunidad**
+**Made with ❤️ for the community**

-⭐ Si te gusta este proyecto, dale una estrella ⭐
+⭐ If you like this project, give it a star ⭐

 </div>